roqua/documentation/content/rom/sso/patient_dossier.md

 ```

 Given a secret `very-secret`, this message would result in the following HMAC: `7ada2feaa64e7af5665b5ad92530f64983fdb3c0`.

+## Optional parameters

+In addition to the list of required parameters above, we also support the following list of optional parameters.
+Remember that it's fine to send parameters we don't have listed in this document, they will be used in the validation of the HMAC, but will be ignored otherwise.

+### `user_firstname` - Firstname of the professional

+### `user_lastname` - Lastname of the professional

 ## Example implementation, both client and server